 You don’t have to accept those kinds of prices to get good travel gear, backpacks, and apparel though.
 You just have to buy it when demand is low.
 That happens to be right now as I right this—late August.
 Summer vacations are winding down, back to school shopping has ended, and soon the weather will start cooling off.
 It’s in between time at retail.

 This is not the only window for terrific deals though.
+There are several windows that are the best times to buy travel gear.
 Anytime stores have to move out the old to bring in the new you’re going to find drastic reductions.
 Companies like Colombia, Patagonia, and North Face are bringing out new styles at least twice a year and if you buy the old styles when those new ones are launching, you can find unbelievable bargains.
-Just look at this page from a company I’ll be profiling soon: Craghoppers.
+Just look at this page from on of my favorite travel clothing brands: Craghoppers.

-Here’s a page from the outlet store at Sierra Trading Post.
+Here’s a page from the sale section at Backcountry.com.
 You can pick up terrific gear that’s just last year’s color (and maybe a few grams heavier) for 1/3 what it went for originally.

 Up to 70% off clearance items at Eastern Mountain Sports